alexandriaroberts/skin-video-analysis-tool/README.md

-# Cleancard Test Project
+# Skin Video analysis tool Project

 ## Project Overview

-This project is a web application designed to guide users through capturing five images of a cancer diagnostic device, sending them to a mock server, and displaying the results.
+This project is a web application designed to guide users through capturing five images of skin diagnostic device, sending them to a mock server, and displaying the results.
 It's built using React with Next.js and includes a Node.js mock server for handling image submissions.

 ## Table of Contents